Moving to New South Wales

 About Relocating to New South Wales

 When first thinking about moving to Australia, the often-mistaken-to-be-capital city of Sydney probably crossed your mind.
-Whilst Sydney is a fantastic place to consider for your move to Australia, as the most populous state in the country, New South Wales has many other great locations to boast about.
+Whilst Sydney is a fantastic place to consider for your move to Australia, as the most populous state in the country; but New South Wales has many other great locations to boast about.
 Teeming with culture, and arts, New South Wales is a stunning location to consider when thinking of moving to Australia.
 Distinguished by its National Parks, and coastal cities, New South Wales can make to be a fantastic location to move to for those seeking for the perfect ratio of city life and nature.
 Even in the Australian winter, there’s plenty to do!

 When considering coastal cities, let’s start with the obvious.
 Although technically not the capital of Australia, Sydney is the country’s biggest city, with a population of over 5 million.
 As well as having lots going on culturally, Sydney is home to the largest financial district in Australia.
 The city also hosts the largest natural harbour in the world, famously marked by the Harbour Bridge and Sydney Opera House.

 Newcastle is renowned for its has a strong cultural heritage showcased in its variety of art galleries and museums.
 Like most Australian coastal cities, Newcastle has many beautiful beaches which set the scene for its notable chilled-out surf culture.
 In recent years, craft beer has been infiltrating the local culture in Newcastle, so if this is up your street, be sure to consider Newcastle as a potential location when moving to Australia.